-Yes, travel insurance is a must for Everest Base Camp trek in January.
+Yes, travel insurance is a must for the Everest Base Camp trek in January.

 Some insurance policies cover only up to 3000m.
 Hence, make sure you have a clause in your insurance to cover for the altitude up to 6000m.

-This is because in high altitude there is a risk posed by acute mountain sickness and other altitudes related illness.
+This is because at high altitude there is a risk posed by acute mountain sickness and other altitudes related illness.